The Ultimate Guide to FBA Shipping

 COVID has been a great example of this; throughout the year as things progressed, Amazon restricted FBA sellers from sending inventory in unless it was classified as “essential goods” (remember the great toilet paper and hand sanitizer famine?) and has continued to set special limits on FBA inventory.

 Amazon’s lead times for checking in inventory have also been incredibly delayed.
-Under normal conditions, depending on your location, the FBA center’s location, and your inventory shipping method (small parcel vs. freight), it wouldn’t take more than a couple weeks to get inventory checked in and actively for sale on Amazon.
+Under normal conditions, depending on your location, the FBA center’s location, and your inventory shipping method (small parcel vs. freight), it wouldn’t take more than a couple of weeks to get inventory checked in and actively for sale on Amazon.

 This inventory check-in delay is also notoriously bad around Q4 (October-December with overflow into January) due to holiday shopping, but that’s still more predictable than COVID.